 ESSAY 13 - WHY PLATINUM PRINTS?

-In a busy world where photography has become a digital commodity, I have chosen to stay the course and create handmade pure platinum prints the same way they were made in the 1870’s.
-I use a large format view camera, film, and I hand coat my paper with an emulsion that I mix myself.
-When William Willis Jr. created the first platinum print almost 150 years ago, he had no idea that he would be influencing the art that I am creating today and passing it along to my son Tim Jr.
+In a busy world where photography has become a digital commodity, I have chosen to stay the course and create handmade platinum prints the same way they were made in the 1870’s.

 "Of all the modern printing processes at the command of the photographer, whether amateur or professional, none deserves to be more popular than the platinum." -Alfred Stieglitz

-I create pure platinum prints, not a mixture of platinum and palladium.
-This is an important point that is relevant to collectors and investors.
-I certify and disclose the exact materials for every limited edition print that I sell.
-A test with an XRF X-Ray fluoroscopy scope will verify the specific chemical makeup of a print, and a test will validate that my prints are pure platinum.
+I certify and disclose the exact platinum materials for every limited edition print that I sell.
+A test with an XRF X-Ray fluoroscopy scope can validate that my prints are accurately disclosed.

-Collectors and curators know that making a pure platinum print is a delicate and elusive art form that requires significant skill and knowledge.
+Collectors and curators know that making a platinum print is a delicate and elusive art form that requires significant skill and knowledge.
 There are no shortcuts to mastering the platinum printmaking process.
-Chemists and other photographers discovered by mixing palladium with platinum or only using palladium in place of platinum, that this provided a remedy for many of the routine obstacles and troubles experienced by photographers.
-I made the choice to master my craft and by combing my skill and knowledge with the finest materials, I create pure platinum prints that I am very proud to exhibit and share with others.
+I chose to master my craft using traditional artisan methods and only work with the finest materials.

 PLATINUM PRINTING OVERVIEW